 13. Use paste special to convert formulas to static values

-A common problem in Excel is a need to stop calculated values from changing.
+A common problem in Excel is the need to stop calculated values from changing.
 For example, maybe you want to simplify a worksheet by removing "helper" columns that you used to generate certain values.
 But if you delete these columns with formulas still referring to them, you'll get a load of #REF errors.
 The solution is to first convert formulas to values, then delete the extra columns.
 The simplest way to do that is to use Paste Special.
 First, select the formulas you want to convert and Copy to the clipboard.
 Next, with the formulas still selected, open the Paste Special dialog (Win: Ctrl + Alt + V, Mac: Ctrl + Cmd + V) and use the Values option.
 This will replace all formulas you selected with the values they had calculated.

 14. Use Paste Special to adjust values in place

-Another common problem in Excel is a need to change a lot of values in place.
+Another common problem in Excel is the need to change a lot of values in place.
 For example, perhaps you have a list of 500 product prices and you need to increase all prices by 5%.
 Or maybe you have a list of 100 dates that all need to be moved into the future by one week?
 In such cases, you could add a "helper" column to your table, perform the required calculation, convert the results to values, then copy them over the original column.
 But if you only need a simple calculation, Paste Special is much simpler and faster, because you can change the value directly without any extra formulas.

 For example, to convert a set of dates in place to one week later, do this: add the number 7 to any cell in the worksheet, then copy it to the clipboard.
 Next, select all of the dates you want to change.
 Then, use Paste Special > Operations > Add.
 When you click OK, Excel will add the number 7 to the dates you've selected, moving them forward in time by 7 days, with no need to create helper columns.